ethaeral/ChatGQT/_posts/_notes/2023-05-08-Large-Scale-ML.md

 #### Kafka Transactions
 - Uses unique transactional IDs for each producer tied to metadata to ensure that each data committed to the broker is complete -> Sometimes Kafka Streams API simplifies code
 ### Data Processing

+Given the example where we want to predict whether a user will cancel their subscription

+Where the data pipeline would look like Producers(Clickstream logs) -> Broker Cluster (Kafka) -> Consumer (HDFS Data Node)

+Message Processing would include
+- Aggregation
+    - counting how many searchers per user
+- Join
+    - Combining messages from separate click stream events
+- Transformations
+    - Nth month of the year instead of the date

+Requirements for this structure
+- Cluster resource management (CPU, RAM)
+- Computational dependency management (locality)
+- Manage saving final results to HDFS
+- Bonus: Share same HDFS cluster

+For this example we'll use Apache Spark and Apache Yarn installed on HDFS cluster

+The interaction between Spark and Yarn is that

+YARN AM ->  Spark Driver
+YARN containers <- Spark Executors

+Resource manger -> Node manager: AM -> Driver, Container-> Executor
+  |-> Node manager: Container-> Executor

+With this the single point of failure would be resource manager, so we could add zookeeper with an active/passive hot-standby

 #### Recommendation Carousel
 A component within a graphical or conversational user interface which presents recommendations to a user.
 This can include products, ads, and media content.
 ####  Central Processing Unit